 Wayland Union Schools

 Wayland Union Schools utilizes the Reader's and Writer's Workshop model for Language Arts Instruction.
-Our district utilizes the MAISA units of instruction for Reading and Writing as the basis of our Language Arts program but supplement based on the needs of students, which vary from year to year.
+Our district utilizes the Lucy Calkins Units of Study for Reading and Writing as the basis of our Language Arts program but supplement based on the needs of students, which vary from year to year.

 Essential Standards for 4th Grade Language Arts:

 - Interpret information presented visually, orally, or quantitatively (charts, graphs, timelines, etc) and explain how the information contributes to an understanding of the text in which it appears.